Ford F-250 Super Duty Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Ford F-250 Super Duty are $1,254 a year including full coverage.
-Comprehensive insurance costs an estimated $210 each year, collision costs $330, and liability coverage is estimated at $534.
-Liability-only coverage costs approximately $588 a year, with high-risk coverage costing $2,714 or more.
-16-year-old drivers pay the highest rates at $4,984 a year or more.
+Estimated insurance rates for a Ford F-250 Super Duty are $1,254 a year with full coverage.
+Comprehensive costs on average $210, collision insurance costs $330, and liability is $534.
+A liability-only policy costs around $588 a year, and high-risk insurance costs around $2,714.
+Teen drivers pay the most at up to $4,984 a year.

 Average premium for full coverage: $1,254

-Prices include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and F-250 Super Duty models.
+Estimates include $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all U.S. states and for all F-250 Super Duty models.

-For a driver around age 40, Ford F-250 Super Duty insurance prices go from as low as $588 for your basic liability-only policy to a high rate of $2,714 for a driver that may need high-risk insurance.
+Using a 40-year-old driver as an example, insurance rates for a Ford F-250 Super Duty range from the low end price of $588 for your basic liability-only policy to the much higher price of $2,714 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.